202C-Pilot/202C-Master-Course/project4.md

 **Format and Organization** The introduction effectively sets up the description.
 The document uses an organizational pattern appropriate to the product or process (functional, spatial, or chronological).
 The conclusion includes appropriate information.

 **Style:** The document uses the present tense unless it covers a topic from the historical past.
-The document uses technical writing conventions.
+The document uses technical communication conventions.

 **Audience adaptation:** The document uses visuals when necessary to help the designated audience understand how the product or process works.